1

 Through the Colorado Agricultural Mediation Program, CDA supports agricultural producers as they develop a family farm transition plan for the next chapter of their farm or ranch.

-2018 Farm Bill provides new opportunity to expand the CAMP program.
+The 2018 Farm Bill provides a new opportunity to expand the CAMP program.

 The 2018 Farm Bill added language to State Agricultural Mediation Programs, to include Family Farm Transitions to the “Issues Covered By State Mediation Programs” section.
 Family Farm Transition is a succession plan that outlines the steps needed to transition ownership of a family farm to the next generation.
 This includes estate planning, tax issues, and real property ownership.